resbaz/workshop_data_management/tute_1.rst

 Relational fields in Django are bi-directional, which means you can put them in either model.
 It will usually be apparent which model to put them in.
-Do we want a Workshop with students or students with a list of workshops?
+Do we want a Workshop with Students or Students with a list of Workshops?
 And what type of relationship should we choose?

-We know that a Workshop will have (hopefully) more than one student, and that (hopefully) any student will go to more than one Workshop, so we will use a ManyToManyField as the relationship, and we will put it on the Workshop model.
+We know that a Workshop will have (hopefully) more than one Student, and that (hopefully) any Student will go to more than one Workshop, so we will use a ManyToManyField as the relationship, and we will put it on the Workshop model.